damphyr/rsrec/README.md

 ## rsrec

-Parser for the Motorola S-Record format
+Ruby library for parsing and manipulating the Motorola S-Record format

 ### Requirements: